Firmament-Autopilot/FMT-DOCS/docs/MIL.md

 ## Visualization

-The plant model generates vehicle states such as attitude, position, etc. These information can be used by any visualization software, such as Flightgear, Gazebo, Webots, etc.
+The plant model generates vehicle states such as attitude, position, etc. These information can be sent to any visualization software, such as Flightgear, Gazebo, Webots, etc.

 <img src="figures/matlab_3D.png" width="40%">
 <img src="figures/flightgear.png" width="40%">